Geography of Prince Edward Island: Overview

 Prince Edward Island (PEI) consists of the capital city Charlottetown, as well as urban towns Cornwall and Stratford and a developing urban fringe.
-A smaller urban area surrounds Summerside Harbour, situated on the southern shore 40 km west of Charlottetown Harbour, and consists primarily of the city of Summerside.
+A smaller urban area surrounds Summerside Harbour, situated on the southern shore, 40 km west of Charlottetown Harbour, and consists primarily of the city of Summerside.
 As with all natural harbours on the island, Charlottetown and Summerside harbours are created by rias.
-(See also a list of communities in Prince Edward Island.)
-The highest point of land is located at Springton in Queens County, rising 152 m above sea level.
+The highest point of land is Springton Peak at Springton in Queens County, rising 152 m above sea level.

 The island's landscape is pastoral; rolling hills, pristine forests, white sand beaches, ocean coves and the red soil have given PEI a reputation as a province of outstanding natural beauty.
-A number of laws have been passed by the provincial government to attempt to preserve the landscape through regulation, although the lack of consistent enforcement and absence of province-wide zoning and land-use planning has resulted in some unsightly development in recent years.
+A number of laws have been passed by the provincial government to attempt to preserve the landscape through regulation, although the lack of consistent enforcement and absence of province-wide zoning and land use planning has resulted in some unsightly development in recent years.

 The island's lush landscape has had a strong bearing on the island's culture.
-During the late Victorian Era, author Lucy Maud Montgomery used the island as the setting of her novel Anne of Green Gables.
-Today, the island attracts tourists in all seasons, with popular leisure attractions including beaches, golf courses, and eco-tourism.
+During the late Victorian era, author Lucy Maud Montgomery used the island as the setting of her novel Anne of Green Gables.
+Today, the island attracts tourists in all seasons, with popular leisure attractions including beaches, golf courses, and ecotourism.

+According to the United States Geological Survey, Esri, and the United Nations Environment Programme - World Conservation Monitoring Centre as of 2026, the area of the main island is 5,740.96 km2, making it the 23rd largest island in Canada and the 105th worldwide.